 - COFFEE: we tested 2 different store brand coffees for the popular Keurig machines against some of the more popular name brands.
 We even did this test for that first cup of coffee in the am (when that first sip is so so important!) and we did not note a significant difference.

-Please note, for the purposes of this analysis, we compared the store or generic brand with the nationally known conventional product.
+For the purposes of this analysis, we compared the store or generic brand with the nationally known conventional product.
 We did not include organic products in our comparison testing as the reasons for buying organics are typically about factors other than price.

 Items where we did note a difference: